-▼ Use the Commercial Lighting Calculation Tool if:
+• Use the Commercial Lighting Calculation Tool if:

-- the lighting upgrade is part of a refurbishment that would not have been required to comply with the BCA Part J6, or - the lighting upgrade is part of a refurbishment that would have been required to comply with the BCA Part J6, and the existing lighting meets, or is below the maximum IPD requirements of the BCA Part J6.

-▼ Use the Commercial Lighting Calculation Tool DA if:

-- the lighting upgrade is part of a refurbishment that would have been required to comply with the BCA Part J6, and - the existing lighting exceeds the maximum allowable IPD requirements of the BCA Part J6.
+- the lighting upgrade is part of a refurbishment that would not otherwise have been required to comply with the BCA Part J6, or - the lighting upgrade is part of a refurbishment that would otherwise have been required to comply with the BCA Part J6, and the existing lighting has an IPD that is less than or equal to the maximum IPD allowed under the BCA Part J6. - Use the Commercial Lighting Calculation Tool if the lighting upgrade is part of a refurbishment that is required to comply with the AS/NZS 1158 (ie, for lighting for roads and public spaces). - Do not use the Commercial Lighting Calculation Tool if: - the lighting upgrade is part of a refurbishment that would have been required to comply with the BCA Part J6, and - the existing lighting has an IPD that is greater than the maximum IPD allowed under the BCA Part J6.